readthedocs/readthedocs.org/docs/user/build-customization.rst

 We also allow customization of builds in primary ways:

 `Extend the build process`_
-    This is useful if you want to use our deafult build process, but just run additional commands.
+    Keep using the default build process,
+    adding your own commands.

 `Override the build process`_
     This option gives you *full control* over your build.